Kazade/simulant-engine/documentation/asset_managers.md

  - `GARBAGE_COLLECT_NEVER` - Never delete the object, keep it around indefinitely until the GC method is changed
  - `GARBAGE_COLLECT_PERIODIC` - The object will be deleted at some point after the final reference is released.

-# The GC grace period
+# Period Collection

-When you create a asset, you have a 3 second grace period to grab a reference to it, after that time the asset will be destroyed and a warning will be logged.
+When you create a asset, you need to maintain a reference to it otherwise the asset will be destroyed.

 For example, say you load a mesh, like so:

-    MeshID my_mesh = stage->new_mesh_from_file("test.obj");
+    MeshPtr my_mesh = stage->new_mesh_from_file("test.obj");

-Once the new_mesh_from_file call returns, you have 3 seconds to do this:

-    auto mesh = my_mesh.fetch();
-    // when 'mesh' goes out of scope, the mesh will be destroyed!

-or this:
+The mesh will stay loaded while `my_mesh` is in scope, but then it will be released unless you either store the MeshPtr somewhere persistent, or attach the mesh to a stage node. e.g.

     stage->new_actor_with_mesh(my_mesh); //Links the mesh to an actor, preventing its destruction

-Failure to access a asset within the grace period will result in its destruction, and any further attempts to access it will result in a NULL return value.

-You can control the grace period on a per-asset-manager basis by using `AssetManager::set_garbage_collection_grace_period` which takes an integer number of seconds to allow before a new object is destroyed.

 # Disabling collection

 Sometimes you want to load a asset once, but there will be periods of time where it won't be attached to anything.